Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Contract Constraints
 ********************

-A `contract constraint` is a requirement placed on the the contract's initial parameters.
+A `contract constraint` is a requirement placed on the contract's immutable parameters.
 A contract constraint provides a way of establishing a contract invariant as soon as the contract is deployed, thus preventing the contract being deployed with nonsensical parameters.